jovertical/smartedge/resources/docs/source/.compare.md

 <!-- END_4f55dfa66543949481f1033f91a1a938 -->

 <!-- START_2aac6a232fd6c11b2e18c01889df4a8c -->
-## Store a newly created resource in storage.
+## Store a newly created Question for a Subject in storage.

 > Example request: